What is Helicobacter pylori?

 How is an H. pylori infection treated?

 - Antibiotics help kill the bacteria.
 You may need to take this medicine for 10 to 14 days.
-Your caregiver will prescribe at least 2 antibiotics at the same time.
+Your healthcare provider will prescribe at least 2 antibiotics at the same time.

 - Antiulcer medicines help decrease the amount of acid that is normally made by the stomach.
 These help relieve pain and heal or prevent ulcers.